priimak/til/scala/type_classes_1.md

 properties_.
 Scala does not have a dedicated syntax for type classes, however, we can use _implicits_ and _implict scope_ [[4](#ref4)] to emulate such behaviour.

-In our case a trait that defines function that for a given image can provide us its dimension
+In our case a trait that defines function that for a given image can provide us its dimension is
 ```scala
 trait ImageDimensions[A] {
   def getDimensions(image: A): java.awt.Dimension